RobTillaart/FunctionGenerator/README.md

 - assumption minimal 250 samples per period to get a bit smooth signal.
 - ESP32 can do more calculations but 1000 Hz seems to be a nice upper limit for a software based function generator.
+- if one wants to control multiple DAC's one need to divide the numbers.

 Note: hardware function generator https://github.com/RobTillaart/AD985X